TodePond/DreamBerd/README.md

 }
 ```

-`className` is also a DreamBerd 3 keyword, so you can't use that either.
+`className` is also a nDreamBerd keyword, so you can't use that either.

 ```java
 funct App() => {